 When you want to adapt elements of mastery learning, you give regular, corrective feedback on student progress and procedures.
 Mastery learning programs further require clear instructional objectives.

-In Bloom's Learning for Mastery (LIM) program, the teacher is instructed to develop brief tests used for formative evaluation about the student's progress.
-Grading is preferably noncompetitive, and ideally, all but a few students should achieve the predetermined level of mastery.
+In Bloom's Learning for Mastery (LFM) program, the teacher is instructed to develop brief tests used for formative evaluation about the student's progress.
+Grading is preferably non-competitive, and ideally, all but a few students should achieve the predetermined level of mastery.

-Most of the mastery learning programs that have been studied appear to have some positive effects on achievements, although observers have noted that if left on their own, students procrastinate and consequently make little progress.
-Notwithstanding these limitations, these well tested programs provide teachers with models of evaluation that are based on a mastery standard.
+Most of the mastery learning programs that have been studied appear to have some positive effects on achievements, although observers have noted that if left on their own, [outer-directed] students procrastinate and consequently make little progress.
+Notwithstanding these limitations, these well-tested programs provide teachers with models of evaluation that are based on a mastery standard.

 Outcomes can extend beyond academic skills.
 They can also include motivational orientations.
-[Mtl 114-17]
+[Stipek 2002, 114-17]

-Lte: Schunk, Dale.
+Schunk, Dale.
 Learning Theories.
 An Educational Perspective.
-2nd ed.
-Englewood Cliffs, NJ: Merrill/Prentice-Hall, 1996.
+6th ed.
+Boston, MA: Pearson Education.